claytonjwong/The-ART-of-Dynamic-Programming/README.md

 A significant amount of time and mental resources are necessary to begin understanding dynamic programming.
 Thus, DP is best approached as a "marathon", not a "sprint".
 Two key building blocks towards a basic understanding of DP are [recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science)) and [mathematical induction](https://en.wikipedia.org/wiki/Mathematical_induction).

-* **Note:** When I mention "recursive stack unwinding", what I mean is "frames popping off the recursive [call stack](https://en.wikipedia.org/wiki/Call_stack)".
-And I imagine a similarity between this action and stepping down the stairs one-by-one, followed by stepping back up the stairs in reverse one-by-one.
+**Note:** When I mention "recursive stack unwinding", what I mean is "frames popping off the recursive [call stack](https://en.wikipedia.org/wiki/Call_stack)".
+And I imagine a similarity between this action and stepping down the stairs one-by-one, followed by stepping back up the stairs  one-by-one in reverse.
+Stepping down the stairs would be equivalent to the recursive function being invoked as a subroutine of itself.
+And stepping back up on the stairs would be equivalent to hitting the base case(s) and the recursive function calls start exsting their subroutines.
+Another way to consider this action would be a stack of plates: a plate is added onto the top of the stack of plates each time a recrusive function is invoked as a subroutine of itself and a plate is removed from the top of the stack of plates after the base case(s) occur and the recursive function calls start exiting their subroutines.

 > Take the first step in faith.
 You don't have to see the whole staircase, just take the first step.
 >